BochkarevV/yelp-reviews-sentiment-analysis/README.md

 reviews in total) and split them into training, validation and test sets for development and final model evaluation.
 This is still too much for ordinary CPUs to process in a reasonable time.
-Fortunately, Google Colab with various up to 16GB GPUs comes in handy here and allows to train the models in an acceptable time.
+Fortunately, Google Colab offers performant (up to 16GB GPU RAM) GPUs which is sufficient for training the models in an acceptable timeframe.

 Basic exploratory data analysis of the subsample is available in `notebooks/yelp_eda.ipynb`.